-- one property only
+one property only

-- one main property, and other additional properties which each have a rateable value less than £2,600
+  - one main property, and other additional properties which each have a rateable value that does not exceed £2,899

   You can only get SBRR on your main property.
 You still have to pay business rates on any additional properties with a rateable value less than £2,900, and cannot receive any SBRR on them.

   You cannot get SBRR if any of your additional properties are valued at £2,900 or more.
 However, if you’re already getting SBRR and you take on an additional property valued at £2,900 or more, you will be allowed to keep your SBRR on your existing main property for a further 12 months, provided the total rateable value of all your properties is less than £20,000.
 This extension of SBRR applies to businesses taking on additional property on or after 14 February 2014 only.